 The Fitsec Advanced Persistent Threat feed is a collection of data used to identify malware fingerprints and attacks targeted towards an organization.
 It is designed to be easily integrated into your existing systems and to improve your malware detection capabilities.
 With our APT-feed, your organization is equipped to possibly stop an advanced attack altogether, or at least minimize the damages to your operation.

-Targeted attacks are often referred to as APTs (Advanced Persistent Threat).
+Targeted attacks are often referred to as APTs (Advanced Persistent Threats).
 The target is usually carefully selected and specific, and it can be a company or an individual office.
 By using multiple phases to break into a network and limiting the target range, targeted attacks become increasingly difficult to detect.

-The attackers usually hold key information about the target organization, which they use to gain access into the network by using multiple different technical and social methods.
+The attackers usually hold key information about the target organization, which they use to gain access to the network by using multiple technical and social methods.
 APTs are commonly long lasting and invisible to the target organization itself.
 Usually the main goal of an APT is to capture critical information and/or obstruct the operations of an organization by attacking their infrastructure.

 "The Fitsec APT-feed has a broad array of high quality technical IoC's that allow us to integrate it to the whole cyber kill chain.
 From network devices to workstations and servers, we are able to protect our primary assets on several different levels."

-Completely protecting against APTs is not possible, however with quick detection and response times you can minimize the damage done to your organization.
+Completely protecting against APTs is not possible; however with quick detection and response times you can minimize the damage done to your organization.

 To aid quick detection and response times, it is a good idea to educate your staff and raise awareness on how to detect APTs and how to act in the event of an attack.

-Other best practices for protection include keeping software up to date, installing antivirus and anti-malware products on all systems, monitoring your networks and utilizing threat intelligence feeds to detect malicious activity in your networks.
+Other best practices for protection include keeping your software up to date, installing antivirus and anti-malware products on all your systems, monitoring your networks and utilizing threat intelligence feeds to detect malicious activity in your networks.

 It is also best to avoid opening unknown links to websites and to avoid connecting unknown USB-storage devices to your systems, as these can make you vulnerable to attacks.